jamesmckechnie/design-examples/README.md

 1. Before posting ensure your question has not already been answered on the questions project space
 2. Add images, user research or any additional information if this could help with understanding
-3. Add some tags to help people find it
+3. Add some labels to help people find it
 4. Post and drag your question to the "Start or join a discussion" lane

 <h2>How to</h2>
-1. Click on 'start a new discussion' or 'share your work'
+1. Click on "Start or join a new discussion" or "Share your work"

 ![Start a discussion](https://media.giphy.com/media/GBvMN4B6bHo6yqnPbN/giphy.gif)